 All students are required to complete the online TB Screening Questionnaire (read about

 If the TB Screening Questionnaire shows the student is positive for TB risk, he/she will need to have testing done and submit the TB Assessment form by the deadline.
 More information about

-Please note: the student will not be able to register for classes until he/she has fullfilled this requirement.
+Please note: the student will not be able to register for classes until he/she has fulfilled this requirement.

 Undergraduate and graduate students at UC San Diego can receive coverage through the UC system-wide insurance plan.
 The benefit structure is tremendous - all primary care visits, routine immunizations and lab tests at Student Health are completely covered by the plan.
 This means that your student will have no out-of-pocket costs for appointments, labwork or routine immunizations obtained at Student Health Services.

 Compare that to the cost for a visit with a doctor or nurse practitioner, labs and immunizations for a student without UC SHIP which can easily exceed $100.
 This plan also provides up to 90% coverage for students who are referred to UCSD Medical Center specialists and facilities with no annual deductible.
 Co-pays and coinsurance do apply.

 Students who waive out of UC SHIP can reduce the cost of using SHS by purchasing RAFT.
-For just $55.00 per quarter, RAFT gives waived students the convenience of care on-campus at SHS throughout the academic quarters (summer excluded) for a very reasonable cost.
+RAFT gives waived students the convenience of care on-campus at SHS throughout the academic quarters (summer excluded) for a very reasonable cost.
 RAFT provides scheduled visits, in-house laboratory services and x-ray services at no additional cost when rendered at UCSD SHS.